jamesnulliu/jamesnulliu.github.io/content/blogs/create-a-libtorch-project/index.md

 You can find all versions of cuda in [this website](https://developer.nvidia.com/cuda-toolkit-archive).
 Installing and using multiple versions of cuda is possible by managing the `PATH` and `LD_LIBRARY_PATH` environment variables on linux, and you can do this manually or refering to my methods in [this blog](/blogs/environment-variable-management).

 > Or if you are a docker user, just pull the image that contains the cuda version you need.
-> You may check [this blog: Docker Container with Nvidia GPU Support](/blogs/docker-container-with-nvidia-gpu-support) if you want to have a try.
+Check [Docker Container with Nvidia GPU Support](/blogs/docker-container-with-nvidia-gpu-support) if you need any help.

 ## 2. Create a C++, CUDA and LibTorch Project

-I put all C++ code in `./csrc/` and build them with cmake.
-The intermediate files should be generated in `./build/` and that is just about using some command-line arguments, see [this line](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/scripts/build.sh#L39).
+I put all C++ code in "./csrc/" and build them with cmake.
+The intermediate files should be generated in "./build/" and that is just about using some command-line arguments, see [this line](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/scripts/build.sh#L39).

 Moreover, vcpkg is used to manage the dependencies of the project.
 I am not going to teach you how to use vcpkg in this blog, but I will mention some traps I met when using it.

 > 😍️ I really enjoy building C++ projects with cmake and vcpkg.
+Have a try if you haven't used them before.

 ### 2.1.
 How to Link against LibTorch